 I met a pretty white dog, with a red head and tail, sitting by the road.
 I introduced the new Angel, Sassy, to Beaux and Harry.
 Sassy was 14 years old and lived with her mom Melissa Samens in Wisconson.
 Sassy was learning how to cross the River of Life as a spirit and trying to comfort her broken hearted mom.
 “I just want her to know I will always be there,” Sassy said She had friend at the Bridge, but I told her to come with us where she would meet hundreds of more friends that would help her take her mind off of missing her mom and provide lots of fun for her while she was waiting for her family to be reunited.

 We moved on to meet Scooby, the cutest little white dog ever, who had lived with his family for 16 years.
 We were quite the pack of senior dogs.
 Scooby had been everything to his family.
 They gave him the loving nickname Mr. Phoof, and he certainly looked like one.
 An adorable poodle he filled his family with love and laughter for years.
 He was anxious to learn the best way to help his family over their mourning period too.
 He wants them to know just because he is gone does not mean he won’t be near his family forever.

-Finally, we arrived at a table where hundreds of dogs sat.
-They all stood and clapped for the new angels.
-Beaux Jangles, Scooby, and Sassy sat the at the head of the table, we raised a Foleytini toast to them, and then we all cheered.
+We went for a walk over a hill then arrived at a table where hundreds of dogs sat.
+They all stood and clapped for the new angel.
+Beaux Jangles, at the head of the table, we raised a Foleytini toast to him, and then we all cheered.

-Don’t worry Yolanda, Melissa, and Scooby’s parents Galen Gibbons; we will take care of your babies as they take care of you.
+Don’t worry Yolanda we will take care of your babies as they take care of you.